• Skip to primary navigation

 you might also enjoy these recipes

-• Easy Baked Cinnamon Roll Donuts
+Cinnamon Roll Cake Donuts

 I would love it if you left a comment about this recipe below!
 Subscribe to join the community and receive regular updates straight to your inbox!
 Let's connect via Facebook, Instagram & Pinterest!